cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 - Call your function `our_variance`
 _ Set `x` as the first and only argument of the function.
-- Include the calculate of `deviance_sq` and `denominator` in the body of the function
+- Include the calculations of `deviance_sq` and `denominator` in the body of the function
-- Make sure to return `deviance_sq / denominator` as the last line in your function (without saving it to any name)
+- Make sure to have `deviance_sq / denominator` as the last line in your function (without saving it to any name)

 Functions in R
 ========================================================